Explore solutions built for your industry

 The Wireless Temperature Monitoring (WTM) devices have arrived, now what do I do?

-Sure, the sensor will go into the refrigerator to monitor the storage temperature of the medications, vaccine, blood, or similar temperature sensitive products.
+Sure, the sensor will go into the refrigerator to monitor the storage temperature of prescriptions, vaccines, blood, or similar temperature-sensitive products.
 Once installed they will be turned on and begin collecting data.
-But what is actually sitting in the refrigerated space and what is the optimal placement inside the refrigerated space to insure temperatures are being maintained properly?
+But what is actually sitting in the refrigerated space and what is the optimal placement inside the refrigerated space to ensure temperatures are being maintained properly?
 As in considering the issues so far discussed, wireless technology, electrical power source, etc., an understanding of what placing sensors in various locations will have on the temperature readings is needed.

 Download our brochure now to find out how SmartSense drives increased quality, compliance, and operational efficiency in pharmacies.

 First, what does the device look like?
 Was it planned that the temperature monitoring device sit wholly inside the refrigerator or just the sensor (temperature probe)?
 Some devices have integrated sensors and must sit inside the space to be monitored.
-Others use wired sensors where the sensor is placed into the refrigerator and plugged into the WTM transmitter that sits outside the refrigerated space.
+Others use wired sensors where the sensor is placed into the wireless refrigerator sensor and WTM transmitter that sits outside the refrigerated space.
 Which configuration to use would have been determined during the testing phase.
 Let’s look at both options.

 WTM devices that contain integrated sensors have the advantage of being able to be placed into a refrigerator.
 If they are battery powered there is no outside connection needed, so no need to have a wire going through a hole in the door gasket or refrigerator wall.
 However, if the devices are AC powered a power cord will need to pass from the inside of the refrigerator to the nearest electrical outlet, generally the same outlet used by the refrigerator (Note: Medical grade refrigerators and freezers often have wall penetrations/holes to introduce sensors, power cords).